pratyushranjan2/Signal-Process-Identification/README.md

 # Signal-Process-Identification-

-Signal process identification using data from high energy collisions and verification of the interpolatable property of parameterised Neural Networks.
+In the following demonstration we use data from high energy collisions which is publicly available at https://archive.ics.uci.edu/ml/datasets/HEPMASS#.